theHostileNegotiator/KWBandage/PatchNotes.md

 4. Tiberium Trooper module cannot attack while unit is moving
 	* Allowed weapon to attack while unit is moving
 #### Vertigo Bomber
-1. Stealth Model uses it's own Hierarchy instead of the standard version, despite sharing animations
+1. Stealth Model uses it's own Skeleton instead of the standard version, despite sharing animations
 	* Changed Container and Mesh to refer to the standard version like the Stealth Tank
 2. Stealth Model does not include the Disruption Pod attachment, making the effect seem incomplete
 	* Added Disruption Pod Mesh to Stealth Model